ISPMBern/getting_started_with_R/README.md

 2. [Download](https://posit.co/download/rstudio-desktop) and install RStudio.

 **If you are new to R and RStudio, we recommend you to follow the 90-minute video tutorial [Introduction to R and RStudio](https://youtu.be/lL0s1coNtRk).**

+### Choose a dataset for the graded exercise

+During the course you will peform an exercise using a dataset you can choose yourself, this exercise will be graded (for 0.5 ECT) and determines whether you pass the course (pass or fail grading).
+You can bring a dataset that you (will) use for your own research or a dataset that is freely available online.
+The dataset needs to have at least four variables where at least one is numerical and one is categorical.